Korean Unification Flag: Background and creation

-Korea has been divided along the 38th parallel since the conclusion of World War II with the surrender of Japan on 15 August 1945.
+Korea has been divided since the conclusion of World War II with the surrender of Japan on 15 August 1945.
 Exactly three years later, on 15 August 1948, the American-occupied south established the Republic of Korea, and the Soviet-occupied north followed suit with the proclamation of the Democratic People's Republic of Korea on 9 September.
 As separate sovereign states, North Korea and South Korea have since competed at international sporting events with their own teams, although they both claim to be the sole representative of the entire Korean Peninsula.

 A detente in inter-Korean relations came during the 1990 Asian Games in Beijing, China, when both countries agreed to compete as a unified team.
 The "Unification Flag" was conceived amid logistical difficulties with simultaneously raising two flags (i.e. the flag of North Korea and the flag of South Korea).
 While the unified team effort was not realized, the flag was prominently displayed by an unofficial cheerleading group during the games.
 The flag made its official debut in 1991, when North Korea and South Korea competed together as a single team at the 41st World Table Tennis Championships in Chiba, Japan.